pay-advantage/sample_js_webhook_app/README.md

 This example writes the output of the webhook to the console.
 For best practice you should write the webhook information to your database and then respond with a 202 success.
 If the webhook endpoint a different response that is not a success response then it will try to send the webhooks again.
 This example also deletes old webhooks when it is stopped and started.
 Storing the webhook secret will allow you to start and stop the server without needing to create a new webhook endpoint.
 Refer to [Webhook documentation](https://help.payadvantage.com.au/hc/en-us/articles/360002909095-Webhooks) for more detail.

+### Webhook set up for local environment
+In order to set up a webhook to test locally you will need to expose an API to the internet.
+This can be done using ngrok.